pierg/fact-fortress-dapp/README.md

 ### 8 | [ZKP::Proof of Provenance] Verify the Proof of Provenance *(On-Chain)*

-*Verifiers verify the proof of provenance that ensures that the health data comes from an hospital.*
+*Verifiers verify the proof of provenance that ensures that the Data comes from a data provider.*

 ```
 POST http://localhost:3000/verify_public_inputs